mszinte/nCSFexp/README.md

 to fixate and report an orientation of the noise pattern presented on every TR.

 ## TO DO
+- End the analysis of fourier analysis and save the figures in others/ folders
 - Do instructions
 - Check all trials
 - Check all output (log, .mat, event.tsv, etc)